Can you name the USA's 'Big Five' orchestras?

-Jeremy Pound explores the history of USA's Big Five orchestras - and why they are known as the Big Five
+Jeremy Pound explores the history of USA's Big Five orchestras - and a landmark historical moment from each

 The US is awash with fine professional symphony orchestras, from the likes of LA Philharmonic in the west and the Dallas Symphony in the south to the Minnesota Orchestra in the north and Washington’s National Symphony in the east.